 Height 1.8m.
 Origin Garden origin (species North America).
 Growing conditions Well-drained soil; full sun.
 Hardiness RHS H6.
 Season of interest Late summer to autumn.

 Also known as the Kashmir spikenard, this giant of a plant makes a wonderful architectural statement.
 In summer it produces large clusters of cream-green rounded umbels that can illuminate the shadiest of spots.
 Then in autumn its brown-black berries give it a slight air of mystery.
 Most bizarrely it dies completely above the ground and rises in full glory the following season.
 Other species in the genus – Aralia californica and Aralia continentalis – are also voluminous while Aralia racemosa and Aralia cordata remain much smaller.
-All are very special.
+All are very special autumn plants.

 Height 2.5m.
 Origin Asia, from Kashmir to Nepal.
 Growing conditions Moist but well-drained soil; full sun to full shade.
 Hardiness RHS H5.
 Season of interest Summer to autumn.